saferpay/sndbx/texts/safpfields.md

 # <a name="hf-transaction"></a> Executing the Transaction

-It is important to understand, that the Hosted Fields are just a way to capture the card details, but not to execute the transaction itself.
+It is important to understand, that the Saferpay Fields are just a way to capture the card details, but not to execute the transaction itself.
 That is done via the <a href="Integration_trx.html">Transaction Interface</a>.
 Once the **onSuccess** event is called, you need to forward the Hosted Fields token to your server-backend, in order to initialize the transaction itself and also gather the **RedirectUrl**, to perform things like 3D Secure and DCC.
 How you move the token to the backend is completely up to you.
 You can provide the onSuccess event with an AJAX-method to execute the initialize in the background on a successful submit and forward the **RedirectUrl** to the fronent for a redirect this way, which you then can open in an iFrame, Lightbox, or as a full redirect.
 However a redirect via GET, or POST, towards your initialize-script, is also an option, of course.